Annad25/Multi-agent-Rag-Monitoring-with-Langsmith_/README.md

 You’ll see a simple chat interface.

 How it Works:
-You type a message in the chat (e.g., "What's the weather in Delhi?" or "Tell me about heart disease").
+You type a message in the chat (e.g., "What's the weather in Delhi?" or "Tell me about the main topic of the document").

 The LangGraph router classifies your message: